UMIACS/umobj/README.md

 ```

 You can also remove directories within a bucket.
 To do so, you will need to
 pass the <code>-r</code> flag.
-This will prompt you for the removal of every
+This will prompt once for the removal of every
 key under that directory unless the <code>-f</code> flag is passed as well.
+Specifying <code>-i</code> will prompt for every file.

 ```bash
 % lsobj foo